kuzzleio/kuzzle/src/lib/api/dsl/README.md

-# What is dsl?
+# What is DSL?

-DSL rewrite/manage request to be a filtering functions in Kuzzle.
+This module convert our API Domain Specific Language to our internal filtering functions, it is used by our hotelClerckController.

+Our API DSL are expressed in JSON using a subset of [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
+See  [docs/filters.md](../../../docs/filters.md) section for the list of already implemented filters.

-This folder contains everything needed for execute filters on documents.
+This folder contains everything needed for filters management.
+It contains :
-Create filter from Kuzzle syntax to Elasticsearch DSL.

-* index.js entry point for the module
+* **index.js** entry point for the module,
-* operators.js implement the atomic DSL function operation (example (hobby:"ski") will became a filtering function)
-* methods.js rewrite the complex request (hobby:"ski" and sex:"female") as two functions (corresponding to (hobby:"ski") and (sex:"female")) via operators module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.
+* **methods.js** rewrite the complex request (hobby:"ski" and sex:"female") as two filters (dsl.filtersTree.members.sex.termSexFemale.fn and dsl.filtersTree.members.sex.termHobbySki.f) via operators.js module and [currifying](https://en.wikipedia.org/wiki/Currying) the result as a filtering function.

-As an input, the filters are expressed in JSON using a subset of [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
-See docs/filters.md section for the list of already implemented filters.
+* **operators.js** implement the atomic DSL function operation (example (hobby:"ski") will became the filtering function dsl.filtersTree.members.sex.termHobbySki.f)

 A complete subscription message can for instance have the following form: